 - request deletion of personal information, subject to exceptions;

-- opt out of sale or sharing, if applicable; and
+- opt out of sale or sharing, if applicable;

 - be free from unlawful discrimination for exercising privacy rights.

-To exercise California privacy rights, contact us at [email protected].
+To exercise California privacy rights, contact us at contact@gridhomegroup.com.

 14. Children's Privacy

-The Services are not directed to children under 18, and we do not knowingly collect personal information directly from children under 18.
-If we learn that we have collected personal information from a child in violation of applicable law, we will take steps to delete it.
+The Services are not directed to children under 13, and we do not knowingly collect personal information from children under 13.

-15. Changes to This Privacy Policy
+16. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 If we make material changes, we will post the updated Privacy Policy and revise the effective date.
-Where required by law, we will provide additional notice.
+Where required by law, we may provide additional notice.

 GridHome Group LLC